CloudI/CloudI/src/tests/http_req/README.markdown

 temperature guidelines (check with "cpufreq-info"), you may reset the original settings with "service cpufrequtils restart".
 Do not use "cpufreq-info" during a loadtest, since it skews the results by causing abnormal latency.
+If the CPU is automatically ramped down during the loadtest, the results are considered invalid and will likely contain request latency spikes.

 ##RESULTS